nadproject/nad/SELF_HOSTING.md

 	}
 }
 ```
-3. Replace `my-dnote-server.com` with the URL for your server.
+3. Replace `my-nad-server.com` with the URL for your server.
 4. Reload the nginx configuration by running the following:

 ```
 sudo service nginx reload
 ```

-Now you can access the Dnote frontend application on `/`, and the API on `/api`.
+Now you can access the NAD frontend application on `/`, and the API on `/api`.

 ### Configure TLS by using LetsEncrypt

 It is recommended to use HTTPS.
 Obtain a certificate using LetsEncrypt and configure TLS in Nginx.

-In the future versions of the Dnote Server, HTTPS will be required at all times.
+In the future versions of the NAD Server, HTTPS will be required at all times.

-### Run Dnote As a Daemon
+### Run NAD As a Daemon

-We can use `systemd` to run Dnote in the background as a Daemon, and automatically start it on system reboot.
+We can use `systemd` to run NAD in the background as a Daemon, and automatically start it on system reboot.

-1. Create a new file at `/etc/systemd/system/dnote.service` with the following content:
+1. Create a new file at `/etc/systemd/system/nad.service` with the following content:

 ```
 [Unit]
-Description=Starts the dnote server Requires=network.target
+Description=Starts the nad server Requires=network.target
 After=network.target